 Chinstrap penguin numbers have been reduced by more than half across Antarctica.
-A new study by Stony Brook University found there were 58% fewer breeding pairs than in 1971.
-Scientists are pointing to climate change as the cause of the species decline.
+A 2020 study by Stony Brook University found there were 58% fewer breeding pairs than in 1971.
+Scientists are pointing to Climate change as the cause of the species decline.

 Chinstrap penguins are a great barometer of the health of their area, according to scientists.
 They are attuned to local conditions and rely on a single food source.
 Therefore, changes in the area would directly impact chinstrap penguins.

 Dr. Heather J. Lynch, associate professor of ecology & evolution at Stony Brook University, and designer of the study said of the changes, “Such significant declines suggest that the Southern Ocean’s ecosystem is fundamentally changed from 50 years ago, and that the impacts of this are rippling up the food web to species like chinstrap penguins.”

 Climate change has increased temperatures in the region.
 Recently recorded temperatures in the region reached above 65 degrees.
 Temperature fluctuations affect the sea ice, which in turn affects the food chain.
 Chinstrap penguins eat shrimp that live in the Antarctic waters.